19hours/sg-statutes/Acts/Education Endowment and Savings Schemes Act.md

 (b) prescribe the amount which may be withdrawn, and the manner in which withdrawals may be made, by members of the Edusave Pupils Fund or their parents;

-(c) provide for such information, evidence and documents as the Board may require from members of the Edusave Pupils Fund or their parents who have applied for or utilised such withdrawals;
+(c) provide for such information, evidence and documents as the Edusave Scheme Administrator may require from members of the Edusave Pupils Fund or their parents who have applied for or utilised such withdrawals;

+[Act 33 of 2014 wef 10/11/2014]

-(d) provide for the circumstances in which a refund of any sum withdrawn from the Edusave Pupils Fund shall be made or may be required by the Board to be made, and for the person by whom and the manner in which the refund is to be made;
+(d) provide for the circumstances in which a refund of any sum withdrawn from the Edusave Pupils Fund shall be made or may be required by the Edusave Scheme Administrator to be made, and for the person by whom and the manner in which the refund is to be made;

+[Act 33 of 2014 wef 10/11/2014]

 (e) provide for the disposal of amounts in the Edusave Pupils Fund which are unclaimed or unpaid, or which otherwise remain in that Fund;